Home

 🎶

-It’s basically me documenting the process of smashing my head against the keyboard as I build a game prototype called
+It documents the process of me smashing my head against the keyboard to build a game called LETSGOLETSGO

 It’s gotten long enough to break into several sections: